scipy/scipy/doc/source/dev/contributor/benchmarking.rst

 ``optimize_linprog.py``, simply append the filename without the extension::

-   python dev.py --bench optimize_linprog
+   python dev.py bench -t optimize_linprog

 To run a benchmark defined in a class, such as ``KleeMinty`` from ``optimize_linprog.py``::

-   python dev.py --bench optimize_linprog.KleeMinty
+   python dev.py bench -t optimize_linprog.KleeMinty

 To compare benchmark results between the active branch and another, such as ``main``::

-   python dev.py --bench-compare main optimize_linprog.KleeMinty
+python dev.py bench -t main

 All of the commands above display the results in plain text in the console, and the results are not saved for comparison with future